Making a Commitment to Rise Above Fear-Based Living and Thrive in a Lifestyle of Recovery – Ian Winer Guest Post

 The difference now is that I have options to confront those fears.
 I have people in my life that want the best for me.
-I have true friends who I can identify with and rely on.
-I can wake up and I have the option of being a decent human being, and that has made all the difference.
+I have real friends who I can identify with and rely on.
+I can wake up, and I have the option of being a decent human being, and that has made all the difference.

 Want more happiness and fulfillment in life?

 Commit to your recovery.